Companion 60L portable fridge review

 A single basket is included that fills the entirety of the internal space, maximising capacity.
 You also get a 240V power cable and a 12V car cigarette lighter cable.
 Plus, there is an internal LED light about mid-way down the internal space.
 This is all as you'd expect though and nothing more.

 Elsewhere, the Companion 60L portable fridge is light on features.
 There's no charging USB port for your mobile devices or Anderson plug port.
 A built-in bottle opener, a reversible lid and a draining plug are also absent.
-It's also not Wi-Fi or Bluetooth enabled, so can't talk to the Companion app.
+It's also not Wi-Fi or Bluetooth enabled, so can't benefit from a Companion app.
 These features aren't common in this price range, but must be considered when making your purchasing decision.